mmu-webdesign/l5-portfolio-template/2_IA_and_Content_Strategy/README.md

 >Document: [personas.md](personas.md)

-*Your personas will be reviewed as part of the SP2 Presentation.
+*Your personas will be reviewed and feedback provided at SP2.
 They are marked at SP5.*

 ---